ConstantRobotics-Ltd/Camera/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method designed to encode command to change any camera parameter value for remote camera controller.
+**encodeSetParamCommand(...)** static method encodes command to change any remote camera parameter value.
 To control a camera remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **Camera** class contains static methods for encoding the control command.
 The **Camera** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, CameraParam id, float value);